 Frostbite is a cold injury that causes numbness due to vasoconstriction.
 Frostbite is caused by prolonged exposure to cold temperatures, which causes the top layer of your skin and some tissues to freeze.
 Both are painful and necessitate rest.

-The distinction between water repellent and waterproof is significant.
-A water repellent material typically has a shorter life span and will lose its ability to repel water more quickly as it is used.
+The distinction between water repellent and waterproofing is significant.
+A water-repellent material typically has a shorter life span and will lose its ability to repel water more quickly as it is used.

 Waterproof means completely impervious to water.
 That may also imply that it does not breathe.
 Waterproof and breathable materials, such as Gore-Tex, are available.

 If you don’t want to go this route, another option is to buy a pair of neoprene socks.
 Most winter boots come with the option of wearing regular socks or wearing neoprene socks, but not both at the same time.

 So if you’re going on a trip that will involve hiking through snow and possibly standing in water for an extended period of time, invest in some neoprene socks.

 They are perfect for snow travel because they are made out of 100% waterproof material so no moisture can get inside your boot even if it’s flooded outside.